decred/dcrwallet/rpc/documentation/api.md

 - `uint32 expired`: The number of expired tickets owned by the user.

 - `int64 total_subsidy`: The total subsidy received by the user for stake mining.

+- `uint32 unspent`: The number of unspent tickets.
+This could include live, missed or expired tickets.

 **Expected errors:** None